 Welcome hamper from Blakeney Deli provided.

-For your safety there are several mains-operated alarms, in the kitchen a fire blanket, fire extinguisher and first aid kit.
-For those with little ones there is a stair-gate that is easily fitted.
+For your safety there are several mains-operated alarms.
+In the kitchen there is a fire blanket, fire extinguisher and first aid kit.

 |Size||Sleeps up to 6, 3 bedrooms|

 |Nearest travel links||Nearest airport: Norwich 40 km, Nearest railway: Sheringham 12 km|

 |Notes||No pets allowed, No smoking at this property|

 Features and Facilities

 |General||Central heating, TV, CD player, Telephone, Wi-Fi available|

 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

 |Rooms||3 bedrooms, 3 bathrooms of which 1 Family bathrooms and 2 En suites|